cyverse/DSIMetrics/README.md

 </a>

-The `registreeinfo` database table is populated by the python script `qualtricsDataProcessing.py` that reaches out to Qualtrics API and downloads workshop registration data.

-From the `zoomProcessAttendance.py` script, participants on Zoom are put into the `registreeinfo` table if they have an email.
-They are assigned a RegID base on the email.
+The `registreeinfo` database table contains the names of people that registered (through Qualtrics) and/or attended a workshop (through Zoom).
+For a person to be put in this table, they have to had provided an email through the Qualtrics registration or Zoom attendance.
+People are assigned a RegID based on their email.
 If they don't have an email, they are put into the `unknownpeople` table.
+The python scripts `qualtricsDataProcessing.py` and `zoomProcessAttendance.py` populate the `registreeinfo` table (and the `unknownpeople` table if no email).

+The `qualtricsDataProcessing.py` reaches out to Qualtrics API and downloads workshop registration data.

+The `zoomProcessAttendance.py` script, reaches out to Zoom API and brings the attendee data into the database.